darshanbs637/Java-Employee-Project/README.md

 ## 📌 Project Overview

 This is a **mini Employee Management System (EMS)** to be built using **Core Java (console-based)**.

-- 👥 Team Size: 4–5 members
 - ⏱ Duration: 3–4 hours
-- 🎯 Goal: Apply Core Java concepts in a **simple, working application**
+- 🎯 Goal: Apply Core Java concepts in a working application

----

-## 👥 Teams

-### Team 1
-- Bala, Sandesh
-- Reddy, Dhoddi Mallikarjuna
-- VP, Rahees Ahammed
-- S, Mohith
-- Darshan, B S

-### Team 2
-- S N, Akul
-- B M, Poorvika
-- Dama, Pavan
-- Govardhan, Majjiga
-- Vamsikrishna, Valluri

-### Team 3
-- Kottam, Gnaneswar
-- Prasad M T, Saketh
-- Raju, Vishnu
-- C D, Nisha
-- PERAM, Tarun Kumar Reddy

-### Team 4
-- Mogaveera, Nayan
-- SAIBHARATH, K
-- Kumar, MuppalaMuppala Anil
-- Krishnamanikanta
-- Saji, Amal

----

 ## 🎯 Objective